Post-Op Hair Transplant Guide

 Swelling around your face and eyes.

-Scabbing in the transplanted area for around a fortnight after surgery.
+Scabbing in the transplanted area for around 1-2 weeks after surgery.

 Pimples in the transplanted area during the first three months which will usually disappear naturally.